 Section 3: Outlines the statutory requirements applicable to the Water Balance.

 Section 4: Provides the baseline data.

-Section 5: Details the performance measures and performance indicators that will be used to assess the Project.
+Section 5: Details the performance measures and performance indicators that will be used to assess the sources, water use and water management at the Project.